 Do you need help getting the care you need?
 A care team can help you.
-A care team may include your doctor, a Care Navigator, or other health person that you choose.
+A care team may include your doctor, a care navigator, or other health person that you choose.

-A Care Navigator is a person who is trained to help you manage the care you need.
-You will get a Care Navigator when you enroll in Blue Shield Promise Cal MediConnect Plan.
+A care navigator is a person who is trained to help you manage the care you need.
+You will get a care navigator when you enroll in Blue Shield Promise Cal MediConnect Plan.
 This person will also refer you to community resources, if Blue Shield Promise Cal MediConnect Plan does not provide the services that you need.

-You can call us at 1-855-905-3825 (TTY: 711), 8:00 a.m. - 8:00 p.m., seven days a week to ask for a care team.
+You can call us at 1-855-905-3825 (TTY: 711), 8:00 a.m. to 8:00 p.m., seven days a week to ask for a care team.
+The call is free.